JDT0wn/dhcp_ad/README.md

-# <h1>Active Directory DHCP Project</h1>
+# <h1>Virtual DHCP Server Deployment Using Windows Server 2019</h1>

 <h2>Description</h2>

-<p>In this video I am using a virtual machine to create a domain controller using server 2019 configured with active directory. afterwards i will connect to the DC using a win10 client.
-Once the client is setup I will go through some of the basic functions of Active Directory in regards to user accounts </p2>
+<p>In this project, I used Oracle VirtualBox to create a virtualized network environment.
+I deployed a Windows Server 2019 virtual machine and configured it as a DHCP server.
+A separate Windows 10 virtual machine was then connected to the same virtual network to verify dynamic IP address allocation.
+This setup demonstrated my ability to create and manage network services in a virtualized environment, as well as my understanding of DHCP configuration and client-server communication within Windows-based systems.</p2>

 ![image](https://github.com/user-attachments/assets/3b6b3c8a-db5d-41b5-94b2-b131520d2945)